PAJEAN/WebXAII/README.md

 * `"test"` is the **user ID**.
 * `"roles"` defines the role (currently unused but reserved for permission levels).
-* `"protocol"` refers to a file in the `protocols/` folder, which describes the expected experiment for that user.
+* `"protocol"` refers to a file in the `protocols/` folder, which describes the expected protocol for that user.

 ### 📁 Adding New Users